Left Bloc: Louçã's leadership (1999–2012)

-Renewal, split and recovery
+Martins' leadership (2012–2023)

 The historical merger of ideologies that gave rise to the Portuguese Left Bloc was a process that lasted sixteen years.
 Its main actors aged and times changed, which led to an awareness of the need for modernization and realism.
 Francisco Louçã is one of the founders who most insisted on restricting theory to the basic humanistic and ethical principles common to partisans and supporters in order to conquer a wider range of constituencies.
 The game would necessarily be played in the framework of democracy, active participation and defence of human rights.
 After thirteen years of intensive labor as a leader, Louçã quit the position of party chairman in 2012 arguing that "it is time for renewal" and delegating his functions to a man and a woman.
-Catarina Martins, 39 years old, and João Semedo, a veteran, would be elected co-chairmen of the party on November 11, 2012.
-However, the renewal process would last for over one year.

-In early 2014, the Left Bloc suffered a split, when elected Left Bloc MEP Rui Tavares, who already in 2011 had become an independent, founded left-ecologist LIVRE party.
+Catarina Martins, 39 years old, and João Semedo, a veteran, would be elected co-coordinators of the party on 11 November 2012.
+However, the renewal process would last for over one year.In early 2014, the Left Bloc suffered a split, when elected Left Bloc MEP Rui Tavares, who already in 2011 had become an independent, founded left-ecologist LIVRE party.
 Left-wing intellectuals who had come together to the Manifesto 3D collective challenged the Left Bloc to converge with LIVRE towards a joined list in the upcoming 2014 European election.
 Two official meetings in late 2014 and early 2015 however failed with the Left Bloc referring to programmatic differences with Tavares.
 So while the severe austerity programs under prime minister Passos Coelho did backdrop on the Portuguese political right, the European election in May saw the Socialists and liberal Earth Party as relative winners, whereas the Left Bloc lost more than half of 2009's votes and two of its three mandates.
 LIVRE received 2.2% but failed to win any mandate.

-On 10 November 2015, the Left Bloc signed an agreement with the Socialist Party that is aimed at identifying convergence issues, while also recognizing their differences.
+In the 2015 legislative election, the Left Bloc achieved 10.2% of the votes and elected 19 deputies, their best result in legislative elections ever, in what was considered a major upset.
+On 10 November 2015, Catarina Martins signed an agreement with the Socialist Party that is aimed at identifying convergence issues, while also recognizing their differences.
 The Bloc supported the minority Socialist Costa Government (2015–2019) with a confidence and supply agreement.
 The Socialist Party government would be re-elected in 2019, with the Left Bloc returning to opposition.
 The party voted against the 2022 budget, triggering an election in January of that year.
 The Left Bloc would lose 14 seats, reducing them to five, and over half of their popular vote from 2019 — tactical voting for the Socialist Party and the Left Bloc's opposition to the budget were blamed.
 The Socialist Party would be re-elected with a majority government.